fpsom/rda-eceig/AMA-Calls/2018-23-05-Minutes-AMA.md

 - [List of RDA Members](https://www.rd-alliance.org/members)

-*Q1: What would be the sources of funding to establish this network?
+*Q1: What would be the sources of funding to establish a network of repositories?*

 Lynn: look for existing partners; staring from repository perspective work with someone who has already infrastructure and can support this- eg re3data
 recommendation: partner strategically